Chen-Abudi/mini-counter/README.md

 ## 📣 Overview:

 - Intro
-- Tech Stack & Techniques
+- Tech Stack
+- Techniques
 - Additional Link

 ## 🔎 Intro:

 This is a practice project in React which displays a mini counter.
 The main focus on behind the scenes of react along optimization techniques.

-## 🧰 🛠️ Tech Stack & Techniques:
+## 🧰 Tech Stack:

 - React
 - JavaScript
 - CSS3
 - Vite

+## 🛠️ Techniques:

+- React APIs: Memo

+---

 ---